puhan63/Traffic-Violations/README.md

 **Performance Analysis**: Is there a certain demographic that has higher likelihood of getting searched or arrested.

 An Interactive Tableau dashboard can be downloaded here.

+The Traffic Violations dataset comprises a single table containing over 2,052,875 records.
+Before initiating the analysis, a series of quality control procedures and exploratory checks were conducted to ensure data integrity and build familiarity with the dataset.
+The MySQL Workbench quieries used for these inspections and validations are available here.